w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_0/Lesson_1_What_Are_We_Building.md

 This is Dani (@danicuki) and Yan (@nomadbitcoin) and we'll be your instructors.
 This project is for devs that want to get more into the Polkadot Stack based on Substrate and the Rust programming language.

+This learning journey created by WEB3DEV was based on the **Rust State Machine project by Shawn Tabrizi**, who deserves our immense recognition for his beautiful work and thanks for sharing his vast knowledge with us.

-This is a guided tutorial intended to teach readers the basics of Rust, Blockchain, and eventually the inner workings of the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk).
+The aim of this tutorial is to teach developers the basics of Rust, Blockchain and, eventually, the inner workings of the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk).

 It has been my experience that the hardest part of building your first blockchain using the Polkadot SDK is navigating the advance Rust features used by [Substrate](https://github.com/paritytech/polkadot-sdk/tree/master/substrate), and understanding the underlying magic behind various macros which generate code for you.